Ephigenia/mite-cli/README.md

 ## New

-Interactive cli-based multi-step form for creating / starting new time entries.
-It will read and show a list of projects, services.
+Interactive multi-step form for creating / starting new time entries.
+It will read and show a list of projects, services and finally create the time entry.

     mite new

+You can also start by providing a precomposed note

+Start new time entry from the last git commit

+    git log -1 --pretty=%B | xargs mite new

 You can also start by passing over the content’s of the new time entry or even the project’s name, service, minutes or the date.
 The following example will create a 35 minutes entry for the Project "myProject1"